ydyjya/ydyjya/README.md

 - 🔭 I’m currently interested in **LLM Safety, jailbreak and privacy specifically**.

-- 👨‍💻 I'm currently interning at Baichuan Inc. as a LLM Content Security Algorithm Engineer.
+- 👨‍💻 I'm currently interning at Damo Academy, as a Research Intern.

-- 🤝 I’m looking for **PhD programs**, also in need of a research assistant position.
+- 🤝 I’m looking for **PhD programs**.

 - 💻 All of my projects are available at [GitHub](https://github.com/ydyjya)